talha5978/rr-tours-app/README.md

 ## About

 This application is a two-panel (customer-facing front-panel and admin panel) tour agency project implemented as a single monorepo.
 The codebase uses React Router v7 Framework and Supabase for auth, db and storage.
-To boost the application performance `tanstack-query` is also used for caching.
+To boost the application performance `redis` is also used for caching through `redis-cloud`.
 This repo is structured as a workspace monorepo.

 ---